How to Take Care of Your Handmade Jewellery

 Clothes and shoes must be maintained (washed, new soles, cleaned, repaired

-White Gold pieces must get a new gold layer on when needed, and it is
+White Gold pieces must get a white rhodium layer on when needed, and it is

 Gold is very rarely sold pure because of how soft it is in its pure form.